-The Client had asked the Respondent and his wife if she could pay the commission after the transaction was completed, but they told her that that was not possible.
-As such, the Client did not object to the Respondent and his wife collecting the Cash Cheque as their commission.
-On or around 20 July 2011, the Respondent and his wife banked in the Cash Cheque and this occurred before the completion of the transaction which took place on 30 October 2011.
+The Client had asked the Respondent and her husband if she could pay the commission after the transaction was completed, but they told her that that was not possible.
+As such, the Client did not object to the Respondent and her husband collecting the Cash Cheque as their commission.
+On or around 20 July 2011, the Respondent and her husband banked in the Cash Cheque and this occurred before the completion of the transaction which took place on 30 October 2011.
 In fact, the Cash Cheque was banked in before the Buyer had exercised the amended OTP on 10 August 2011.